-Bosnia and Herzegovina: Southern Gas Interconnection with Croatia – Draft Law adopted4.
-December 2020. / SEE Energy News
+Bosnia and Herzegovina: Southern Gas Interconnection with Croatia – Draft Law adopted, SEE Energy News

 FBiH is currently supplied with natural gas from only one direction and also from only one source, using a pipeline that crosses the Serbia-BiH border near Zvornik and continues to Kladanj, Sarajevo, Zenica and Travnik.
 The House of Representatives of the Parliament of the Federation of Bosnia and Herzegovina (FBiH) adopted the Draft Law on Southern Gas Interconnection with Croatia, thus creating the preconditions for the realization of this project.